 Having a job isn’t just about earning an income – it can help to build confidence, develop skills and widen friendships.
 However, finding and sustaining employment can be tough for people with learning disabilities.

-In 2013/2014, the British Association for Supported Employment estimated that just 6.8% of adults with learning disabilities aged between 18 and 64 were in paid employment.
-We believe that anyone who wants to work should have the opportunity to do so, which is why wherever one of the people we support expresses an interest in getting a job, our supported employment teams will work with them to find a paid or voluntary role that suits them.
-We’ve arranged successful placements everywhere from hotels and shops, to radio stations and TV studios.
+At Hft, we believe that anyone who wants to work should have the opportunity to do so, which is why wherever one of the people we support expresses an interest in getting a job, our supported employment teams will work with them to find a paid or voluntary role that suits them.
+We’ve arranged successful placements everywhere from hotels and shops, to hospitals and TV studios.

 Finding a job

 When someone feels ready to begin work, we begin the process of matching them to a role, taking into account the requirements of both the jobseeker and the employer.
 We support them to put together a CV, and help them prepare for and attend interviews.